 A fitness tracker is a useful tool to have during your weight loss journey, but it shouldn’t be the only one you use.
 Other tools, like choosing healthy portion sizes, reaching for fresh fruits and vegetables, incorporating exercise and eating with your circadian rhythm will all help you find balance along the way.

-Calorie counting can often feel like an overly complicated and stressful ordeal.
-Having a general idea of the calories you consume per day can be helpful, but it shouldn’t control your life.
+So does calorie counting work for weight loss?
+While keeping track of your calorie intake can give you a good idea of how much food you're eating, it's often an overly complicated and stressful ordeal.
+Having a general idea of the calories you consume per day can be helpful when you're trying to lose weight, but it shouldn’t control your life.
 Eating is meant to be an enjoyable experience, not a math problem.

 Ready to work toward healthy weight loss — without the calorie craze?
 Jenny Craig’s nutritionist-approved, chef-crafted meals take the guesswork out of great meals.
 Each meal, snack and dessert are well balanced with the nutrition you need and foods you’ll love, without the added stress of counting calories.
 You’ll also receive one-on-one weight loss consultations to support you during your journey.
 Get started today by scheduling your free appointment with a consultant!